Print the recipe for Classic Baked Macaroni and Cheese

 2. Bring a large pot of water to a boil over high heat and salt it.
 Add the pasta and cook until 1 minute shy of al dente according to the package instructions.
 Drain.

-3. Meanwhile, melt ½ cup butter in a large braiser or Dutch oven (see Note 1) over medium heat.
-Once the butter begins to bubble, add the flour, stirring, until a thick paste forms, 1 to 2 minutes.
-Slowly whisk in the milk. (see Note 2).
+3. Meanwhile, melt ½ cup butter in a large braiser or Dutch oven over medium heat. (see Note) Once the butter begins to bubble, add the flour, stirring, until a thick paste forms, 1 to 2 minutes.
+Slowly whisk in the milk.

 4. Set aside 1½ cups of the cheese.
 Stir the remaining cheese, remaining 2 teaspoons of salt, garlic powder, mustard powder, and pepper into the sauce, until the cheese is completely melted and the sauce is smooth and thick, about 4 minutes.
 Stir the cooked macaroni into the cheese sauce.

 5. Meanwhile make the panko topping.
 Melt the remaining ¼ cup butter in a small saucepan over low heat.
-Turn off the heat, add the panko and toss to coat (alternatively melt the butter in a microwave safe bowl in the microwave).
+Turn off the heat, add the panko and toss to coat (alternatively melt the butter in a microwave safe bowl in the microwave and toss with the panko).